 These characteristics fit the design constraints for offshore wind: the high cost of support structures; the need for simple, reliable designs; and economic scales that demand larger machines than current land-based designs.

 Large offshore VAWT blades in excess of 300 meters will cost more to produce than blades for onshore wind turbines.
 But as the machines and their foundations get bigger — closer to the 10–20 megawatt (MW) scale — turbines and rotors become a much smaller percentage of the overall system cost for offshore turbines, so other benefits of the VAWT architecture could more than offset the increased rotor cost.

 However, challenges remain before VAWTs can be used for large-scale offshore power generation.

-Curved VAWT blades are complex, making manufacture difficult.
+Curved VAWT blades are complex, making manufacturing difficult.
 Producing very long VAWT blades demands innovative engineering solutions.
-Matt Barone, the project’s other principal investigator, said partners Iowa State University and TPI Composites will explore new techniques to enable manufacture of geometrically complex VAWT blade shapes at an unprecedented scale, but at acceptable cost.
+Matt Barone, the project’s other principal investigator, said partners Iowa State University and TPI Composites will explore new techniques to enable the manufacture of geometrically complex VAWT blade shapes at an unprecedented scale, but at an acceptable cost.